-I think Dr. Luke offers great counsel on this.
-Read the Acts.
+In the New Testament, Dr. Luke offers great counsel on this topic.
+Dive into the book of Acts.
 Again and again, Luke tells us two things well.
-I would like to offer these two tips and a third to help anyone share an effective missions testimony.
+Read on to discover those two tips, plus a third suggestion to help anyone present an effective missions testimony.

-First, give the big picture.
 Look at Acts 2:42-47.
-In a few verses Luke describes the life of the new church.
-Or, look at 8:1-4 (or the corresponding passage in 11:19f).
+In a few verses, Luke describes the life of the new church.
+Or look at 8:1-4 (or the corresponding passage in 11:19f).
 Luke is a master at giving a big overview in a compelling way.

-Tell your listeners where you went, who you served with and what your main focus was.
+Tell listeners where you went, who you served with, and what your main focus was.

-For instance: From July 6-16 a dozen of us from Richland Creek Community Church flew from RDU to Paris to Kiev to worship with Open Hearts Church, a church we have served the past few years.
-From Monday to Saturday we led an English and Sports camp with almost 100 people, many of whom were not believers.
-We sought to help them learn the language, have fun and hear about Jesus!
+For example: A dozen of us from Richland Creek Community Church flew to Kiev to worship with Open Hearts Church.
+We have served that congregation for the past few years.
+From Monday to Saturday, we led an English and Sports camp with almost 100 people, few of whom were believers.
+We sought to help campers learn the language, have fun and hear about Jesus!

-Next, give an example of the bottom line of what happened during your time.
 Again, Luke does this so well.
-Just after 2:42-47, he gives us a remarkable and specific instance of their daily witness (daily was mentioned twice in 42-47).
-A lame man was touched by the Lord through Peter and John.
-He leaped up and began praising God.
-A crowd gathered and Peter preached, and many were saved!
+Just after 2:42-47, he gives a remarkable and specific instance of their daily witness (daily is mentioned twice in 42-47).
+The Lord heals a lame man through Peter and John.
+The man leaps up and begins praising God.
+A crowd gathers, Peter preaches, and many people are saved!

-A similar thing happens in 8, where after a general description of widespread persecution, Luke describes the specific ministry of Stephen.
+A similar thing happens in chapter 8.
+After a general description of widespread persecution, Luke describes the specific ministry of Stephen.

 Tell listeners one or two specific incidents that were memorable for you on the mission trip.
 Plus, you can share one more story involving someone else.